 “Proceeds of crime” refers to any money or property gained from criminal activity.
-The CCC pursues and confiscates cash, property and other assets obtained this way in order to attack the profitability of crime, remove the profit incentive from crime and prevent its expansion into further illegal activity by removing its funding source.
+The Crime and Corruption Commission (CCC) pursues and confiscates cash, property and other assets obtained this way in order to attack the profitability of crime, remove the profit incentive from crime and prevent its expansion into further illegal activity by removing its funding source.
 It is a key crime prevention strategy.

 The CCC works closely with the Queensland Police Service and the Director of Public Prosecutions (DPP) in identifying and litigating proceeds of crime matters.
 It also deals extensively with the Public Trustee of Queensland, who is responsible for holding restrained property in trust and disposing of it.
 In Queensland, money and property forfeited to the State as proceeds of crime is sold and returned to the State’s consolidated revenue fund, to be reinvested in the community.